TPB Investigation: Investigation by the Tax Practitioners Board (TPB)?

 - in some circumstances, the ATO and Commissioner of Taxation

-Legal advice from professional tax lawyers for investigation by the Tax Practitioners Board
+Legal advice from professional tax lawyers for a TPB investigation

-This content of this article is offered as general information only and should not be relied on as specific legal advice.
+This content of this article is offered as general information only and should not be relied on as specific legal advice on a TPB investigation.

 To get legal advice from King Lawyers on your specific circumstances, please contact us to arrange an initial consultation with our experienced tax lawyers.